 Audiologists are health professionals regulated by The College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).
 An audiologist must have a Masters Degree in Audiology, and this designation allows the practitioner to prescribe hearing aids.
 A Hearing Instrument Specialist is a college-trained professional who is equipped to test hearing and dispense hearing aids prescribed by an audiologist.

 There are three primary types of hearing loss.

-There is a wide variety of mental, physical and emotional signs and symptoms of hearing loss.
-If you find you feel stressed out, anxious, or annoyed when trying to communicate with other people, are turning your TV up louder than you normally do, or find yourself trying to read peoples lips when they are talking to you, you may be experiencing hearing loss.
+There is a wide variety of mental, physical, and emotional signs and symptoms of hearing loss.
+If you find you feel stressed out, anxious, or annoyed when trying to communicate with other people, are turning your TV up louder than you normally do, or find yourself trying to read people's lips when they are talking to you, you may be experiencing hearing loss.

 However, only a hearing health specialist can positively diagnose you with hearing loss.
 To find out for sure if you have hearing loss, please contact our office today.

-An audiogram is a hearing test that is performed in a soundproof room by a trained professional, most commonly a audiologist.
+An audiogram is a hearing test that is performed in a soundproof room by a trained professional, most commonly an audiologist.
 Earphones are placed over/in your ears, and tones are presented to each ear, one at a time.
 The softest level at which the sounds can be heard is recorded.